-So, be sure to peer behind a panel to get a peek of how thoroughly insulated a swim spa you have your eye on is.
+So, be sure to peer behind a panel to get a peek at how thoroughly insulated a swim spa you have your eye on is.

 Cheap swim spas often have softwood cabinets that look the part but quickly rot.
 So, make sure a swim spa’s cabinet is made from treated timber or a synthetic alternative.

-Be sure to check that the floor of the inside of your swim spa is covered by a waterproof membrane as well, as this will prevent damp from rising up the cabinet.
+Be sure to check that the floor of the inside of your swim spa is covered by a waterproof membrane as well, as this will prevent dampness from rising up the cabinet.

-The best swim spa covers create an airtight seal when they’re on and have lockable clips that keep them held in place no matter what the weather throws at it.
+The best swim spa covers create an airtight seal when they’re on and have lockable clips that keep them held in place no matter what the weather throws at them.